rapid7/insightconnect-plugins/plugins/markdown/help.md

 # Description

 [Markdown](https://en.wikipedia.org/wiki/Markdown) is a lightweight markup language with plain text formatting syntax.
-This plugin utilizes [pandoc](https://pandoc.org/) via [pypandoc](https://pypi.python.org/pypi/pypandoc/) to manipulate Markdown content.
+This plugin utilizes [pandoc](https://pandoc.org/) via [pypandoc](https://pypi.python.org/pypi/pypandoc/) to manipulate Markdown content

 # Key Features

 * Convert HTML to Markdown for simpler editing
 * Convert Markdown to HTML or PDF for formatted beautification

 # Requirements

-_This plugin does not contain any requirements._
+*This plugin does not contain any requirements.*

 # Supported Product Versions

-* 2022-10-03
+* 2024-03-13

 # Documentation

 ## Setup

-_This plugin does not contain a connection._
+*This plugin does not contain a connection.*

 ## Technical Details